What Does A News Reporter Do?

 News reporters can work in print, broadcast and new media.
 Sometimes, they get their assignments from editors before proceeding to do research on the story.
 At other times, they may investigate a story themselves.
 They often interview resource people to get to the bottom of an incident.
 In controversial stories or those where the resource person may be put in danger because of his revelation, reporters may even hold the identity of a person in strict confidence.
 Television reporters blur the image or interview the person in a dark room to prevent their identity from being revealed.
 Earning the trust of sources is one way of news reporters to develop their integrity and reputation.

-Accuracy and timeliness are important traits that news reporters must possess.
+Accuracy and timeliness are important traits that news reporters should possess.
 They see to it that the news reports they send to newspapers or magazines or the broadcast they make on radio or television is correct and free from errors.
 It is also their responsibility to provide updates on a developing story.
 News reporters should see to it that they are present when new developments break.
 News reporters also earn their reputation by providing correct and timely news stories to their readers and listeners.

 The responsibility to portray accurate information is even more important in light of the fast-paced delivery of news stories in the digital age.
 Reporters must ensure that they give correct details because news has the power to influence people and shape government policies.